unofficial-fish/create118modlist/README.md

 Not everything in the mods.zip is actually a mod for... reasons. anyway this is the server modlist

-You need to use Java 17, forge 40.1.86, minecraft 1.18.2, and the mods in the mods.zip.
+You need to use Java 17, forge 40.1.86, minecraft 1.18.2, and the mods in the newmods.zip.